 The Alinytjara Wilurara (AW) Landscape region covers the north west third of South Australia.
 In Pitjantjatjara, 'alinytjara' means 'north' and 'wilurara' means 'west'.

-The AW NRM region covers more than 250,000 square kilometres, stretching from the Northern Territory and West Australian borders south to the Great Australian Bight.
+The AW Landscape region covers more than 250,000 square kilometres, stretching from the Northern Territory and West Australian borders south to the Great Australian Bight.
 The regional boundary extends to the edge of the State Waters (three nautical miles off-shore) in the Great Australian Bight and includes the South Australian part of the Great Australian Bight Marine Park.
 The land and its 340 kilometres of coastline are mostly dedicated to conservation and traditional Aboriginal use and occupation.
 The homelands and community townships are inhabited by approximately 4,000 people.
 The region is managed as nine distinct sub-landscapes.

 There is no privately owned land in the region.
 More than half of AW is held as dedicated Aboriginal lands and is owned or in the trust of three key land holding authorities: